process-analytics/bpmn-visualization-js/README.md

 `bpmn-visualization` is actively developed and maintained.

-Prior to the `1.0.0` version, there may be some breaking changes.
-We avoid having them as much as possible, and we carefully document them in the related release notes.
+Before the release of version `1.0.0`, there may be some breaking changes.
+We avoid these as much as possible, and carefully document them in the release notes.
-Wherever possible, we maintain compatibility for a few minor versions.
+As far as possible, we maintain compatibility for some minor versions.

 ## 🤩 Why using bpmn-visualization?